-It was the Southern American accent that caught her attention, and we talked for an hour about things to do in London, her former job, the evil child, and her med school plans in the coming year.
-Then I asked “you aren’t afraid to travel alone?”
-The look on her face was enough of an answer, but she went on to tell me how she’d miss out on life if she lived in that kind of fear; like her sister, who refuses to leave Massachusetts.
-She also suffers from the travel condition I hear about so often: “My friends are always putting trips together, and last minutes, they drop out one-by-one, leaving me upset.
+It was my Southern American accent that caught her attention and we talked for hours in the common area of the Hootenanny about things to do in London, her former job, the evil child, and her med school plans in the coming year.
+I asked, “you aren’t afraid to travel alone?”
+Not because I thought there was something she should fear, but because every woman I know who doesn’t travel often, says one of the reasons is the danger that exists out there for them.
+The look on Katie’s face was enough of an answer, but she went on to tell me how she’d miss out on life if she lived in that kind of fear; like her sister, who refuses to leave Massachusetts.
+She also suffers from the travel condition I hear about so often: “My friends are always putting trips together, and at the very last minute, they drop out one-by-one, leaving me upset.
 I prefer going alone.
 Nothing’s gonna happen to me.”

 (Juanisha – Dubai, UAE)

 I’m an advocate for “most people are good,” but being from America, it’s rare to meet someone who shares that thought.
 I’ve hitched cross-country rides with strangers-now-friends, slept in houses with no doors in cities not even shown on maps, and eaten mushy foods out off the hands of wanderers.
 Most people are good.

 I hate that most of my women friends don’t believe me when I tell them the world is mostly safe for them too.
 I don’t leave out the horror stories, but I’m sure to tell them that those stories are exceptions, not rules.
 I tell them I meet far more women solo travelers than men, and they give me the side eye or call those women stupid.
 I always finish with, “then a trip to your restroom will suffice.”